 If you have a layer of cracked paint, it’s good to use stripping products such as a scraper knife, heat gun, sandpaper, or a chemical-based paint stripper.

 Once you have removed all the cracked paint, varnishes, polishes, or old wax residues, subsequent surface cleaning is important.

 With warm water and some liquid soap, prepare a solution.
 Do not use any harsh chemicals or colored cleaners, as they can negatively affect the waxing process.

 Dampen the piece of rag or a sponge in the prepared solution, and wipe the surface over to remove all the grime and residues.

 After wiping, let your chest of drawers dry naturally for about half an hour.

 Step 2 – Lightly sand the surfaces

-While a few pieces of sandpaper (with grit levels 120 to 180) will do the job for your dresser, using an electric sander is recommended especially if the surface you are sanding is large like your hardwood floor.
+While a few pieces of sandpaper (with grit levels 120 to 180) will do the job for your dresser in the bedroom, using an electric sander is recommended, especially if the surface you are sanding is large, like your hardwood floor.